LUMC/pytest-workflow/README.rst

 Pytest-workflow is also available as a `conda package on bioconda
 <https://bioconda.github.io/recipes/pytest-workflow/README.html>`_.
 Follow
 `these instructions <https://bioconda.github.io/index.html#set-up-channels>`_
 to set up channels properly in order to use bioconda.
+After that ``conda install pytest-workflow`` can be used to install pytest-workflow.

 Quickstart
 ==========